 She did so now, to herself.
 Taking what she knew and filling in the holes with intel taken from subtext—she read between the lines, divining.
 The conclusions were unmistakable.
 No one was coming home.
 Whoever the enemy was, and she still didn’t know for sure, they had vanquished everything they had sent out to meet them.

 Germany and, maybe, the whole of Europe, was falling.
 Had fallen.
 The world too?

 All Intel, both upstairs and down, had stopped flowing.
-They were, in all probability, no longer in contact with HQ at Rheindahlan let alone the now missing squadrons.
+They were, in all probability, no longer in contact with HQ at Rheindahlen let alone the now missing squadrons.
 And next door, in Intelligence?

 She wondered what news they had from their own sources.
 It would have been a simple matter to get up, walk to the door open it and find out.
 But she didn’t, instead, in frustration; she flung the now useless headset down on the tabletop.
 It skidded to a stop against the plate of congealed, stone-cold eggs that had been breakfast.
 Served almost to the minute the intercom system had sounded an alert and everyone had donned gas masks.

-Nine seconds.
-It was all they had.
-Get it on in less than nine bloody seconds.
+Nine seconds, it was all they had.
+Get it on in less than nine seconds.
 It was the drill.
-Only, this time, it hadn’t been a drill.
+Only, this wasn’t a drill.

 Peeling off first one, then the other glove, she tugged at the straps of her mask, loosening the pull-ties.
 She lay the mask down in front of her.
 Hands still clutching the vulcanized rubber.
 She knew with a certainty that she couldn’t explain to herself, let alone anyone else, she was never going to need it.